Prince-Charming-GaP/alliance-duel/00_general_introduction.md

 # Alliance Duel - General Introduction

-**Subject: Alliance Duel Strategy - Essential Information for Our Team**

 ---

-Hey team!

-A new Alliance Duel is coming up next Monday and I want to make sure we're all on the same page to maximize our success.
-In this e-mail series I will provide in depth information about the event, starting with a general information e-mail.

 Alliance duel is a 6-day competitive event where smart planning beats raw power.
 Let me break down what you need to know.

 ## What is Alliance Duel?